 Praying, reading, and studying the Bible are vital means to know who God is and to abide by his will.
 On a human level, a man and woman can establish a meaningful and loving relationship through mutually communicating who they are.
 Could he become acquainted with his future bride just by having her telephone number and address?
 To talk to and see her are indispensable tools that could lead them to the altar.
 By asking her questions and responding to hers, they open up to each other and fall in love.
 Similarly, to love God and profess our faith in him is to know who he is as he revealed himself in the Holy Scriptures.

-It would be impossible to discover God who is Love (1 John 4:8) without praying, reading and studying the Bible.
+It would be impossible to discover God who is Love (1 John 4:8) without praying, reading, and studying the Bible.
 They require much effort on our part.
 Let me share with you a personal story to illustrate this point.
-To learn Mandarin Chinese has been my passion for the longest time, yet I do not know a single word of the language.
+Learning Mandarin Chinese has been my passion for the longest time, yet I do not know a single word of the language.
 Twenty years have gone by and my proficiency in something I love dearly has not improved a bit.
 How could it when I have never taken a Mandarin language class in my life?
-Foolish of me to think I could learn it without taking classes and efforts on my part!
+Foolish of me to think I could learn it without taking classes and effort on my part!
 Likewise, our spiritual growth will remain infantile without engaging in the study of God’s written Word.

 ii) Faith Formation